 Some M State majors and programs require that students possess adequate computing resources.
-These requirements can be met with a student-owned laptop or a laptop procured through a lease with a vendor; however, the minimum hardware specifications and general software requirements must be met to accommodate general communication, research and specific program computing activities needed for that program or major.
+These requirements can be met with a student-owned laptop; however, the minimum hardware specifications and general software requirements must be met to accommodate general communication, research and specific program computing activities needed for that program or major.